lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 --- abstract

 This document describes a header compression scheme and fragmentation functionality for very low bandwidth networks.
-These techniques are especially tailored for LPWAN (Low Power Wide Area Network) networks.
+These techniques are specially tailored for LPWAN (Low Power Wide Area Network) networks.

 The Static Context Header Compression (SCHC) offers a great level of flexibility when processing the header fields.
 SCHC compression is based on a common static context stored in a LPWAN device and in the network.
 Static context means that the stored information does not change during the packet transmission.
 The context describes the field values and keeps information that will not be transmitted through the constrained network.